 - Pour in the strawberries and marshmallows.
 Fold them into the Cool Whip.

-- Cover the pie with plastic wrap and place the pie in the fridge for at least 2 hours to set the filling, or until ready to serve.
+- Cover the pie with plastic wrap and place in the fridge for at least 2 hours to set the filling, or until ready to serve.
 (If your filling isn't setting as quickly as you need, you can pop the pie in the freezer for 30 minutes to 1 hour.)

 - When you're ready to serve the pie, remove the plastic wrap and decorate the edges of the pie with whipped cream.
 I like to put a dollop of whipped cream in the center and put a whole strawberry on top.